Natural do Rio de Janeiro

 Inside a 17″ Apple G5 iMac (Photo credit: Wikipedia)

-Store employees—clad in black T-shirts with the white Apple logo—eagerly greeted customers and almost automatically ushered them to the area where the new iMac G5 was showcased.
+Store employees – clad in black T-shirt with the white Apple logo – eagerly greeted customers and almost automatically, ushered them to the area where the new iMac G5 were showcased.

-The first thing I did was examine the physical details of the machine – top, side, front, and back.
-I tilted the screen to varying angles and observed whether the anodized aluminum stand was stable.
-I was also very impressed with the G5 iMac’s simplicity while not having to skimp on the needs of today’s digitally addicted computer users.
-All the ports – digital & analog sound jacks, USB, FireWire, 56K (V.92) modem, 10/100 Ethernet, and video out – were neatly arrayed at the back, including the power switch.
+The first thing I did was examined the physical details of the machine – top, side, front and back.
+I tilted the screen into varying angles and observed whether the anodized aluminum stand was stable.
+I was also very impressed with the G5 iMac’s simplicity while not having to skimp on the needs of today’s digitally-addicted computer users.
+All the ports – digital & analog sound jacks, USB, FireWire, 56K (V.92) modem, 10/100 Ethernet and video out – were neatly arrayed at the back including the power switch.

 English: Apple iMac G5 side rear view.